How Can Therapy Help?

 Our therapists provide parenting sessions to parents to discuss their child’s progress, additional areas of concern or support parents feel they could benefit from, as well as strategies to help parents further support their child’s treatment goals at home.
 We also offer parent workshops on various topics to further support parents.

 Do You Have Therapists That Work with Adults?

 We have several therapists that work with adults to address a range of struggles from stress, work/life balance, life transitions, post-partum issues, addictions, coping with illness, grief and loss to name a few.
 We do our best to match you with a therapist that would be the best fit to address your therapeutic needs.

 Do You Take Insurance, And How Does That Work?

-When calling to schedule an initial appointment with one of our providers, our receptionist will request all your insurance information.
-She will then use this information to verify your benefits and share this information with you.
+When calling to schedule an initial appointment with one of our providers, one of our receptionists will request all of your insurance information.
+They will then use this information to verify your benefits and share this information with you.
 This information will help you to be additionally prepared for the initial appointment by knowing what financial responsibility you will have, if any, for each session.

 We are able to offer reduced rate counseling through our internship program.
 This means you would work with a graduate level therapist who is in training for a counseling degree and licensure.
 Our interns are supervised weekly and followed closely by a licensed clinician at Roots of Resilience.
 We currently have one Master’s Level Intern at the moment.